 Sagittarius is depicted in the sky as a centaur, with the body and four legs of a horse but the upper torso of a man.
 He is shown wearing a cloak and drawing a bow, aimed in the direction of the neighbouring Scorpion.
-Aratus spoke of the Bow and the Archer as though they were separate constellations.
+Aratus spoke of the Bow, Toxon (Τόξον), and the Archer, Toxotes (Τοξότης), as though they were separate constellations.
+Most likely this is because the stars of the bow and arrow are the most distinctive part of the figure, forming the asterism we now know as the Teapot.
 Sagittarius is sometimes misidentified as Chiron.
 But Chiron is in fact represented by the other celestial centaur, the constellation Centaurus.

 Sagittarius, the centaur-like archer, shown drawing his bow in the